365cent/deno-mx-sb/README.md

-# Lume base blog example
+# mx.sb
+> Blog powered by Lume & deno.js

 A starter repository showing how to build a blog with the [Lume](https://github.com/lumeland/lume) static site generator.